Rahm-no/MinatoLoader/README.md

 Replace SYSTEM with the chosen implementation (pytorch, dali, or minato).
 Replace NUM_GPUs with the number of GPUs to use (e.g., 2, 4, or 8).
 Example: to run MinatoLoader on 8 GPUs: ``` bash run_minato.sh 8```.
-With 8 GPUs, running DALI took x s, Minato took around x seconds, and PyTorch takes x s.
+With 8 GPUs, running DALI took x seconds, Minato took around x seconds, and PyTorch takes x seconds.

 ## 5. Evaluate Results